 If Algoma makes distributions of cash or property on the Common Shares, such distributions will be treated first as a dividend to the extent of Algoma's current and accumulated earnings and profits (as determined for U.S. federal income tax purposes), and then as a return of capital that will be applied against and reduce (but not below zero) the U.S. Holder's adjusted tax basis in such U.S. Holder's Common Shares, with any remaining excess treated as gain from the sale or exchange of the shares.
 The amount of any such distribution will include any amounts withheld by Algoma (or another applicable withholding agent).
-If Algoma does not provide calculations of its earnings and profits under U.S. federal income tax principles, a U.S. Holder's should expect all cash distributions to be reported as dividends for U.S. federal income tax purposes.
-Any dividend will not be eligible for the dividends received deduction allowed to U.S. Holders that are treated as corporations for U.S. federal income tax purposes in respect of dividends received from U.S. corporations.
+If Algoma does not provide calculations of its earnings and profits under U.S. federal income tax purposes.
+Any dividend will not be eligible for the dividends received deduction allowed to U.S. Holder that are treated as corporations for U.S. federal income tax purposes in respect of dividends received from U.S. corporations.